 "My belief is that this was a transient issue and will not affect long-term production volumes," he told TechNewsWorld.

-It is too soon to predict how the incident may affect Apple"s new products, said Charles King, principal analyst at Pund-IT, an advisory and consulting firm in Haywood, California.
+It is too soon to predict how the incident may affect Apple"s new products, said Charles King, a Hayward, California-based principal analyst with Pund-IT, an advisory and consulting firm.

 "While production of iPhone chips may have been impacted, whether those effects were enough to delay delivery of upcoming products is purely speculative," he told TechNewsWorld.

 Apple did not respond to our request to comment for this story.Move Manufacturing Home?